 Another loosely-related phenomenon is the re-entry of space debris from space vehicles and satellites whose orbits are decaying to the point where they burn up in the Earth's atmosphere.
 A couple of well-reported examples of this occurred at around 23:00 BST on Friday September 21st 2012 as well as the return of the GOCE satellite just after midnight on Tuesday November 12th 2013.

 The above image is a 30 minute forecast of the location and probability of auroral activity based loosely on a model developed at Johns Hopkins' Applied Physics Laboratory known as the Ovation Aurora Forecast model.
-It provides estimates of the energy per unit area on the Earth's atmosphere from observations of the solar wind and interplanetary magnetic field made by the Advanced Composition Explorer satellite in conjunction with empirical relationships derived from the Defense Meteorological Satellite Program and shows where the aurora is most likely to be seen and how bright it is likely to be.
+It provides estimates of the energy per unit area on the Earth's atmosphere from observations of the solar wind and interplanetary magnetic field made by the Advanced Composition Explorer satellite in conjunction with empirical relationships derived from the Defense Meteorological Satellite Program.
+It shows where the aurora is most likely to be seen and how bright it might be.
 The model generates a global estimate of power, called the Hemispheric Power, deposited into the atmosphere in gigawatts (GW).
 For powers of less than 20GW, little or no aurora may be visible.
-For powers of 20-50GW, you may need to be relatively close to the aurora to see it.
-For values above 50GW, the aurora should be easily observable, active and mobile.
-For values above 100GW, this is considered to be a significant storm where the aurora may be visible from hundreds of miles away.
+For powers of 20-50 GW, you may need to be relatively close to the aurora to see it.
+For values above 50 GW, the aurora should be easily observable, active and mobile.
+For values above 100 GW, this is considered to be a significant storm where the aurora may be visible from hundreds of miles away.
 The current prediction is downloaded when you load this page.
-If you want to download the latest model, simply reload this page or hit F5.
+If you want to download the latest model, simply reload this page or press F5.
 If you want to see the full-sized map, please click on the above image.

 start and end times of civil, nautical and astronomical twilights.